twallema/pyIEEM/data/README.md

 ### eco

+#### other_demand

++ `DP_LIVE_16082023121712365.csv`: Quarterly investment data by OECD (Quarter-over-Quarter) for BE, SWE and the EU27.
+Retrieved from: https://data.oecd.org/gdp/investment-gfcf.htm#indicator-chart

++ `figure_2_exports_OECD.png` Change in exports of goods and services during the COVID-19 pandemic, normalised with the export in Jan 2020.
+(G7 countries).
+Retrieved from: https://www.oecd.org/coronavirus/policy-responses/international-trade-during-the-covid-19-pandemic-big-shifts-and-uncertainty-d1131663/#figure-d1e95

 #### labor_market_composition

 + `AM0207I5_20230705-155636.csv`: Gainfully employed 16+ years by Swedish county of residence (RAMS) and industrial classification NACE Rev. 2.
 Data for 2018.
 Retrieved from: https://www.statistikdatabasen.scb.se